mkostanbaeva/test1/mediastorage-proxy.md

 #Mediastorage-proxy сonfiguration

-Below is shown the general scheme of relationship the proxy with other components.
+The general scheme of relationship the proxy with other components .

 ![general scheme of work](general_scheme.png)